dmarquesdev/isomorphic-react/README.md

 ```

 ### Running
-To run this project, you should run the following commands in your terminal:
+To run this project, you should run the following commands on your terminal:
 ```sh
 npm run dev-server
 npm start